 Enjoy these dumplings that are free of all that gluten that makes you so mad.
 Mad at the world!
 Just kidding.
 I am pretty sure you aren’t mad.
 I hope.

 This recipe is so easy to tweak in fun, inspiring directions.
 The sky is kinda the limit here.
 Here are a few fun options to try out:

 - Korean rice dumplings: For a super-delicious Korean version of this recipe, use my kimchi fried rice using short grain sticky rice as the fillings for these dumplings.
+THen dip them in sweet Korean bbq sauce.
 Trust me.
 This is a gosh-darn flav-o-party.

 - Thai rice dumplings: Add chopped peanuts, two teaspoons of lime juice, Thai basil, and fresh mint leaves to the filling as it is cooling.